I’m a systems analyst who thoroughly studied Medicare for my own needs and aim to help you understand its complex matters with this review.

-Does Medicare include dental and vision care?
+Question: Does Medicare include dental and vision care?

-Vision care for medical conditions is included in all Medicare plans, but it does not cover eyeglasses or contact lenses.
+Answer: Vision care for medical conditions is included in all Medicare plans, but it does not cover eyeglasses or contact lenses.
 Dental is not covered.

-See how advantage plans differ from regular Medicare in this other article:Helpful 5
+See how advantage plans differ from regular Medicare in the following article:

-Will I be charged for Medicare Part B if I don't retire?
+Question: Will I be charged for Medicare Part B if I don't retire?

-There is a catch though.
+There is a catch, though.
 You can only delay enrolling in Part B under the above condition if your company employs at least 20 people.
 In that case, you must enroll in Medicare (both A and B).
 Also, your employer’s insurance is considered secondary since Medicare will pay claims first.

-If you do work for a larger company and can delay enrollment as I mentioned above, then when you do eventually retire you’ll have eight months to enroll in Part B without penalty.
-This is known as a special enrollment period.Helpful 4
+If you work for a larger company and can delay enrollment, as I mentioned above, then when you do eventually retire, you’ll have eight months to enroll in Part B without penalty.
+That is known as a special enrollment period.

-If your employer continues to provide you with uninterrupted health insurance that includes pharmaceutical coverage, then there are no penalties.Helpful 3
+Answer: If your employer provides you with uninterrupted health insurance that includes pharmaceutical coverage, then there are no penalties.

 © 2016 Glenn Stok